 Geldards LLP is a limited liability partnership registered in England and Wales under number OC313172.
-Our registered office is at Dumfries House, Dumfries Place, Cardiff, CF10 3ZF.
+Our registered office is at 4 Capital Quarter, Tyndall Street, Cardiff, CF10 4BZ.

 A list of members may be inspected at our registered office.